Automotive battery: Electric and hybrid cars

 Electric vehicles (EVs) are powered by a high-voltage electric vehicle battery, but they usually have an automotive battery as well, so that they can use standard automotive accessories which are designed to run on 12 V. They are often referred to as auxiliary batteries.

 Unlike conventional, internal combustion engined vehicles, EVs don't charge the auxiliary battery with an alternator—instead, they use a DC-to-DC converter to step down the high voltage to the required float-charge voltage (typically around 14 V).

+Further, an electric vehicle does not have a starter motor, thus needs only a limited amount of power and energy from its auxiliary battery.
+As such, Tesla introduced in 2021 a lithium-ion auxiliary battery storing only 99 Wh of energy.

 History

 Early cars did not have batteries, as their electrical systems were limited.
-A bell was used instead of an electric horn, headlights were gas-powered, and the engine was started with a crank.
+Electric power for the ignition was provided by a magneto, the engine was started with a crank, headlights were gas-powered and a bell or bulb-horn was used instead of an electric horn.
 Car batteries became widely used around 1920 as cars became equipped with electric starter motors.
-The sealed battery, which did not require refilling, was invented in 1971.

 The first starting and charging systems were designed to be 6-volt and positive-ground systems, with the vehicle's chassis directly connected to the positive battery terminal.
 Today, almost all road vehicles have a negative ground system.
 The negative battery terminal is connected to the car's chassis.

 The Hudson Motor Car Company was the first to use a standardized battery in 1918 when they started using Battery Council International batteries.
 BCI is the organization that sets the dimensional standards for batteries.

 Cars used 6 V electrical systems and batteries until the mid-1950s.
 The changeover from 6 to 12 V happened when bigger engines with higher compression ratios required more electrical power to start.
 Smaller cars, which required less power to start stayed with 6 V longer, for example the Volkswagen Beetle in the mid-1960s and the Citroën 2CV in 1970.

+The AGM sealed battery (for automobiles), which did not require refilling, was invented in 1971.

 In the 1990s a 42V electrical system standard was proposed.
 It was intended to allow more powerful electrically driven accessories, and lighter automobile wiring harnesses.
-The availability of higher-efficiency motors, new wiring techniques, and digital controls, and a focus on hybrid vehicle systems that use high-voltage starter/generators have largely eliminated the push for switching the main automotive voltages.
+However, the availability of higher-efficiency motors, new wiring techniques, and digital controls, and a focus on hybrid vehicle systems that use high-voltage starter/generators have largely eliminated the push for switching the main automotive voltages.

+In 2023 Tesla started deliveries of their Cybertruck that uses a 48-volt electrical system, reducing 70% of the wiring in the vehicle.